-In user provisioned infrastructure (UPI), DNS records are required for each machine.
-These records must be able to resolve the host names of all other machines in a Red Hat OpenShift Container Platform cluster.
-This component too can be configured using sudo access for Linux- based DNS solution or Windows- based DNS solution.
-For more information, see Windows Role based Access.
-For third party DNS solutions, you need to visit the manufacture website.
+In user-provisioned infrastructure (UPI), DNS records are required for each machine.
+These records must be able to resolve the hostnames of all other machines in a Red Hat OpenShift Container Platform cluster.
+This component also can be configured using sudo access for Linux-based DNS solution or Windows-based DNS solution.
+For more information on Role-based access control, see Windows Role based Access.
+For third-party DNS solutions, you need to visit the manufacture website.
 This provides more details to configure the sudo to allow non-root users to execute root level commands.
-For more information, see User-provisioned DNS requirements.
+For more information, see section User-provisioned DNS requirements.